24 Simple Home Hacks to Save Money

 Buy Energy Star Appliances

 When you shop for appliances, look for the Energy Star label.
 It means the appliance meets certain energy-efficiency guidelines.
-The average household spends $2,000 each year on energy bills.
-Energy Star says that appliances bearing its label can cut those bills by 30 percent, for an annual savings of about $600.
+Energy Star says that appliances bearing its label can cut energy bills by 30 percent, saving hundreds annually.
 But you don’t have to replace everything to see a savings.
-Just replacing an eight-year-old refrigerator with a new Energy Star model can save $110 a year or more in electricity.
+Just replacing an eight-year-old refrigerator with a new Energy Star model can save more than $100 a year or more in electricity.

 Save Yourself a Call to the Carpet Cleaners